For cheaper property and more space, find your own plot of heaven near Barcelona in the mountains or the Mediterranean coast.

 - Location: 115km southwest of Barcelona, on the coast.

 - Housing costs: From €400 per month for a two-bedroom apartment.

 - Commuting options: Approximately one hour by train or car to Barcelona city centre.

 - Cars and parking: Parking in the old town can be limited, but most houses have dedicated parking.

 - Recreation: From fine dining to water parks and shopping streets to nature reserves, there’s something for everyone.

-- Neighbourhood: Dense, traditional housing in the centre with larger, single-family homes further out.
+- Neighborhood: Dense, traditional housing in the center with larger, single-family homes further out.